Hurishihara/RA-Family-Care-Drugstore/README.md

 # RA-Family-Care-Drugstore

-A comprehensive pharmacy management system built with React, TypeScript, and Express.js that helps manage inventory, orders, and sales for the RA Family Care Drugstore.
+A full-featured pharmacy management system built with **React**, **TypeScript**, and **Express.js**, designed to streamline inventory, order tracking, and sales operations for RA Family Care Drugstore.

-# Features
+## ✨ Features

-- **Inventory Management:** Track and manage product stock.
+- **Inventory Management**: Track, add, and update medication stock and pricing.
-- **Order Tracking:** Monitor and view sales orders.
+- **Order Processing**: Create and manage sales orders with support for multiple payment methods (Cash/GCash).
-- **User Management:** Control user roles and permissions, with a dedicated audit log (currently in development).
-- **Interactive Dashboards:** Visualize key metrics, such as total orders and revenue distribution, using dynamic charts.
+- **User Management**: Role-based access control with Admin/Staff permissions.
+Audit logs coming soon.
+- **Analytics Dashboard**: Visual insights into sales, order trends, and payment distribution.
-- **User Authentication:** Secure login system with role-based access (Admin/Staff)
+- **Secure Authentication**: JWT-based login with protected routes and role-based UI.
-- **Role-based Permissions:** Different access levels for Admin and Staff users

-# Technologies Used
+## 🛠️ Technologies Used

-This project is built with a modern web development stack to ensure a fast, efficient, and scalable application.

-# Frontend
+### 🔹 Frontend

 - **React:** A JavaScript library for building user interfaces.
 - **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.